AbalobiSA/analytics-for-fishers/README.md

 ### Building
 You'll need to import the project into Android Studio.
 More on this can be found at the [Salesforce Getting Started Guide](https://trailhead.salesforce.com/mobile_sdk_hybrid/mobilesdk_hybrid_getting_started).

+### Important Notes
+When you run cordova prepare after making some changes and you want to build on android, first go to:

+     ../abalobi-analytics-for-fishers/platforms/android/AndroidManifest.xml

+You'll need to delete the second ``<activity>..</activity>`` tag there to be able to build in android studio, for some reason.